MacBook: MacBook Air

-The MacBook Air is Apple's least expensive notebook computer.
+The MacBook Air is Apple's mid-range notebook computer.
 While the 1st generation was released as a premium ultraportable positioned above the 2006–2012 MacBook, lowered prices on subsequent iterations and the discontinuation of that MacBook have made it serve as the entry-level Mac portable.
 The 2010–2017 base model came with a 13-inch screen and was Apple's thinnest notebook computer until the introduction of the MacBook in March 2015.
 This MacBook Air model features two USB Type-A 3.0 ports and a Thunderbolt 2 port, as well as an SDXC card slot (only on the 13-inch model).
 This model of MacBook Air did not have a Retina display.
 A MacBook Air model with an 11-inch screen was available from early October 2010 to late October 2016.
 In 2017, the MacBook Air received a small refresh, with the processor speed increasing to 1.8 GHz.

 On October 30, 2018, the MacBook Air underwent a major design change, dropping the USB Type-A ports, MagSafe, and the SD card slot in favor of two USB-C/Thunderbolt 3 ports and a headphone jack.
 It was updated with a Retina display and Intel Y-series Amber Lake i5 CPUs, as well as a Force Touch trackpad, a third-generation butterfly mechanism keyboard, and the Touch ID sensor found in the fourth-generation MacBook Pro, but without the Touch Bar.
 The base price was also raised, although the base configuration of the 2017 model was retained until July 9, 2019, when it was discontinued along with the Retina MacBook.
 The base price of this model was also dropped to $1099 ($999 for students) on the same day.

 On November 10, 2020, Apple announced that the MacBook Air would use the new Apple M1 system on a chip.
 The M1 Air does not have a fan, ensuring silent operation but limiting the M1 chip speed in sustained operations.
 Performance was claimed to be higher than most current Intel laptops.

 On June 6, 2022, at WWDC 2022, Apple announced a new MacBook Air based on the Apple M2 system on a chip.
 It incorporates several design elements from the fifth-generation MacBook Pro models, such as a flat, slab-shaped design, full-sized function keys, and a Liquid Retina display with rounded corners and a notch for a 1080p webcam, but retains the previous generation's fanless design.
 It includes two combination Thunderbolt 3/USB 4 ports and adds MagSafe charging.

 On June 5, 2023, at WWDC 2023, Apple announced a larger 15-inch version of the M2 model.

-On March 4, 2024, Apple announced updated 13-inch and 15-inch MacBook Air models based on the Apple M3 system on a chip.
+Since 2024, the 13- and 15-inch models are updated annually with new M series processors.